piyushdavda/piyushdavda/README.md

 <br />
 <br />

-Hi, I'm Yash Trivedi, a passionate self-taught web developer from India.
+A passionate developer from India.

 - 🔭 I’m currently working on Blockchain.
 - 🌱 I’m currently learning Javascript and Typescript